Author: Traditional publishing

 With commissioned publishing, the publisher makes all the publication arrangements and the author covers all expenses.

-The author of a work may receive a percentage calculated on a wholesale or a specific price or a fixed amount on each book sold.
-Publishers, at times, reduced the risk of this type of arrangement, by agreeing only to pay this after a certain number of copies had sold.
-In Canada, this practice occurred during the 1890s, but was not commonplace until the 1920s.
-Established and successful authors may receive advance payments, set against future royalties, but this is no longer common practice.
-Most independent publishers pay royalties as a percentage of net receipts – how net receipts are calculated varies from publisher to publisher.
-Under this arrangement, the author does not pay anything towards the expense of publication.
-The costs and financial risk are all carried by the publisher, who will then take the greatest percentage of the receipts.
-See Compensation for more.
+Authors may be compensated through a percentage of a book's wholesale or specific price, or by receiving a fixed amount per copy sold.
+To minimize risk, publishers sometimes defer such payments until a certain number of copies have been sold.
+In Canada, this approach appeared in the 1890s but did not become widespread until the 1920s.
+Established authors may be offered advance payments against future royalties, though this practice has become less common.
+Most independent publishers now pay royalties as a percentage of net receipts though how net receipts are calculated can vary by publisher.
+Under these agreements, the author is not responsible for any publication costs; the financial burden is borne entirely by the publisher, who typically retains the largest share of the revenue.
+See also Compensation.

 Vanity publishing

 Vanity publishers normally charge a flat fee for arranging publication, offer a platform for selling, and then take a percentage of the sale of every copy of a book.
 The author receives the rest of the money made.
 Most materials published this way are for niche groups and not for large audiences.

 Vanity publishing, or subsidy publishing, is stigmatized in the professional world.
-In 1983, Bill Henderson defined vanity publishers as people who would “publish anything for which an author will pay, usually at a loss for the author and a nice profit for the publisher.”
+In 1983, Bill Henderson defined vanity publishers as people who would "publish anything for which an author will pay, usually at a loss for the author and a nice profit for the publisher."
 In subsidy publishing, the book sales are not the publishers' main source of income, but instead the fees that the authors are charged to initially produce the book are.
-Because of this, the vanity publishers need not invest into making books marketable as much as other publishers need to.
+Because of this, the vanity publishers need not invest in making books marketable as much as other publishers need to.
 This leads to low quality books being introduced to the market.